itfanr/ros2-wiki/Linux-Development-Setup.md

 It is compatible with multiple vendors.
 You can choose to install one or more of the supported versions of DDS.

-By default we will demonstrate installing opensplice from OSRF packaged debian packages.
-Details for installing other DDS vendors is below.
+By default we will demonstrate installing PrismTech OpenSplice using Debian packages built by OSRF.
+Detailed instructions for installing other DDS vendors are provided in the "Alternative DDS sources" section below.

 #### PrismTech OpenSplice Debian Packages built by OSRF